 Track Your Truck lets you monitor all three indicators of bad driving and evaluate them to determine whether a driver was just avoiding an accident or whether they are habitually dangerous drivers, allowing you to work with your driving team to implement safer techniques.

 Whenever drivers are making a drop-off or heading to a service site, customers want to know where those drivers are.
-Vehicle tracking software gives you an up-to-date picture of where each vehicle is, allowing you to satisfy customers who want more control over their interactions with your company.
-The better you can communicate with your customers, the more loyalty you'll earn.
+Fleet management tracking for your vehicles gives you an up-to-date picture of where each vehicle is, allowing you to satisfy customers who want more control over their interactions with your company.
+The better you can communicate with your customers, the more loyalty you’ll earn.

 Traditional paper logs are out, and electronic logbooks (ELDs) are in.
 The Federal Motor Carrier Safety Administration (FMCSA) has mandated that commercial trucks use ELDs to track, manage and share records of duty status data.
 These devices integrate with the vehicle’s electronic control module using a standard J-bus connection and often coordinate with a vehicle’s GPS tracking system.
 The penalties for non-compliance are stiff and can be as much $10,000 per violation so your company really can’t afford any unnecessary fines or other penalties.

-Fleet management is about more than being able to pinpoint where drivers are on a map.
-An integrated truck tracking system offers a complete ecosystem of analytics that works together to improve your processes and procedures.
-Track Your Truck's software features can integrate with a variety of systems to create insights you can use to maximize productivity.
+Vehicle tracking is about more than being able to pinpoint where drivers are on a map.
+Integrated fleet tracking software offers a complete ecosystem of analytics that works together to improve your processes and procedures.
+Track Your Truck’s software features can integrate with a variety of systems to create insights you can use to maximize productivity.

-Reporting and dashboards may be the most crucial functions of integrated management software.
-It's not always easy to take the figures and alerts generated by trackers yourself, so reporting functionality takes care of it for you.
-Once you identify some key performance indicators and set thresholds on certain activities, Track Your Truck's software can pull data from multiple sources so you can see what's important and respond right away.
+Reporting and dashboards may be the most crucial functions of GPS vehicle tracking.
+It’s not always easy to take the figures and alerts generated by trackers yourself, so reporting functionality takes care of it for you.
+Once you identify some key performance indicators and set thresholds on certain activities, Track Your Truck’s monitoring software can pull data from multiple sources so you can see what’s important and respond right away.

 The reports you use will be informed by multiple sources of information, including fleet activity, GPS tracking and real-time alerts.

-The heart of a fleet management software system is its tracking technology.
+The heart of fleet tracking software is its tracking technology.
 Thanks to the advancements in reporting frequency on GPS tracking devices, dispatchers and fleet managers can get an accurate sense of where a vehicle is and when it’s expected to arrive at its destination.